In the timeline palette, you can create motions, play them back, etc.

 Set this if you want to control eye blinking in the SDK.

 This will appear when the lip-sync setting is set on the model in the Modeling View.

-Set this option if you want to control the lip-syncing in the SDK or if you want to automatically create lip-syncing from an audio file.
+Set this option if you want to control mouth movements in the SDK or if you want to automatically create lip-syncing from an audio file.

 See “Creating Scenes with Background Music and Audio” for detailed instructions.

 This can be operated in the same way as the Parameter palette in the Modeling View.

 Opacity can be changed for each part.
 This can be used to switch between multiple patterns of arm parts.

 You can edit the following items in models and images.

 [Position] [Scale X, Y] [Rotation] [Anchor Point] [Opacity] [Frame Step] [ArtPath Width Magnification]

 After clicking the Shy button on the left end of each property to turn it on (hidden), click the Shy button at the top to apply.